WhatsApp

 Bali Arts Festival (PKB) also plays a vital role in supporting Bali's creative economy.
 Local artisans and MSMEs are given the opportunity to showcase and sell their work.
 Did you know that preserving dance, carving, and weaving directly stimulates the economy of local dancers, artisans, and MSMEs?
 The 2026 Bali Arts Festival is built on the synergy of three pillars: culture as the soul, the community as the actors, and entrepreneurship as the economic driver.

 This combination is what keeps the Bali Arts Festival relevant and continues to be held as an annual event in Bali.
 For guests who want to experience Bali beyond just a festival, Palm Living offers a unique accommodation experience.
 Located approximately 3-4 hours from Denpasar, our villas provide a tranquil respite from the hustle and bustle of PKB.
-Enjoy the warmth of Balinese architecture and modern comforts, then plan a day trip to Denpasar to witness the splendor of PKB.
+Enjoy the modern comforts, then plan a day trip to Denpasar to witness the splendor of PKB.
 Because Bali is at its most beautiful when you experience both sides of it: its vibrant culture and its peaceful soul.

 A Celebration of Balinese Identity